 Digitalisation of processes delivers real-time reporting

 In practical terms, this means that cheesemakers no longer have to manually fill in paperwork, that they may have to interrogate later in the process.
-When everything is digitised, batch data is being captured and collated from the start of the process, through to maturation and dispatch.
+Using SI’s cheese make sheet application, everything is digitised.
+All batch data is captured in real-time and collated from the start of the process, through to maturation and dispatch.

 Of course, this means that whenever a cheesemaker has to get to the bottom of product quality issues, like green spot or bad batches, everything is easier.

 The real-time data capture means that pulling a reporting will have all of the minute batch details.
-Then, by analysing the report, they can quickly identify the problem and act to minimise losses.
+Then, by analysing SI reports, cheesemakers and cheese graders can quickly identify the problem and act to minimise losses.

 Analysing your cheese DNA with digitalisation

-This ability to instantly recall data isn’t just about providing audit information, it can also be used to automate. insight reports for specific areas of the business.
-For instance, want to know:
+This ability to instantly recall cheese make data isn’t just about providing audit information.
+The data can also be used to automate insight reports for specific areas of the business.
+For instance, the reporting tools can explain:

-- if you have seasonal changes in the taste profile or maturation?
+- why seasonal changes in the taste profile or cheese maturation have occurred.

-- or what DNA makes a vintage maturation more achievable?
+- or what DNA makes a vintage cheese maturation more achievable.

-With every bit of data captured from the cheesemaking and grading processes, you have a much more rounded insight into your business and its products.
+With every bit of data captured throughout the cheesemaking and grading processes, a far more rounded insight into your business and its products is available.
 Then, by combining this data-rich knowledge and tailored reporting, you can reveal potential process improvements that can a positive impact on the bottom line.

 The proof is in in the grading and the awards!